Thomrl/InstaGet/README.md

 Q: I changed the directories but it has stil chosen the wrong one. | A: Make sure you edit the filepath before the # as the # is a comment.

 Q: I've done everything explained here and it still doesnt work. | A: Have you remembered to copy a link from instagram, youtube or twitch, before running the script?

+# Known problems

+Twitch made it harder to scrape the video links, so that doesnt work at the moment